mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

     Basically the context of a fresh mind is more closer to an unbiased reader — while the context of an author's mind is like one on steroids full of pilled up knowledge.
 - Once you've published, then check all your links and images.
 - Write things while they're fresh in your memory.
 Publish as soon as you'r 80% complete.

+- Do I need to make a pull request?
+    - If it's a new post?
+No. Just add a good commit message
+    - Is it a blog structural change?
+A Theme change?
+A CSS change?
+Something totally different?
+Then yes.
+Add a PR